mbeniamino/aperi/README.md

 `gcc app-chooser.c $(pkg-config --libs dbus-1) $(pkg-config --cflags dbus-1) -O2 -o app-chooser`

+Notice that this way of building prevents generated executables to report their version.

 ## Installation

 `aperi` can be used as a standalone executable to open resources from the